RatioInteractive/DevPractices/pages/engineering/github_branching_and_pull_requests.md

 $ git clone https://github.com/ninjascribble/ICSA-Win8.git
 ```

 `git push` and `git pull` will only affect your forked project.
 In order to keep your project in sync with the original, we'll have to add a `remote`.
-We'll call our remote "parent."
+We'll call our remote "upstream."
 Note that the url I use links to the original repository:

 ```
-$ git remote add parent https://github.com/RatioInteractive/ICSA-Win8.git
+$ git remote add upstream https://github.com/RatioInteractive/ICSA-Win8.git
 ```

 Now you can sync your repository with the original any time you want by running: